Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 2) During an official, valid Innovation Department Test not in violation of any clause within Article 3, Section 3:

+Personnel as “Security Corps” as Task Force Detachment “The Crazies”

+↓

-Personnel as “Regulations Department”, internal ranking “Regulation Official” or above
+Personnel as “Regulations Department”, internally ranking “Regulation Official” or above, and AoS sanctioned test supervisors.

 ↓